glchavez/Team-Profile-Generator/README.md

 # Team-Profile-Generator

+This application is intended to help individuals quikly make a profile webpage for their company that is professional and simple in design.

-## Description
+## Overview

 This repository takes in user input from pre-defined questions and creates a simple team profile html document.
-It is intended to help individuals quikly make a profile webpage for their company that is professional and simple in design.
 They will be able to display contact information in a centralized location.

 A challenge I faced when creating this repository was working with classes and sub-classes in JavaScript.
 Best designing the code to interact between classes and files took many attempts and hours of research.
 For future improvements, I would like to provide more position options, as currently there are only three options.